I4-Projektseminar-HHU-2016/seminar-project-kajue101/README.md

 * One of the functions in the code was made in cooperation with Philipp Nowak
 * The Google Play statistics of the app can be found [here] (https://datahub.io/organization/ankidroid).
 * This project was inspired by a team project of last years "Projektseminar Informetie"
+* The charts were created with help of the very detailed and clear [pygal documentation] (http://pygal.org/en/stable/documentation/index.html).